FrancescoCrimi/CiccioSoft.Sqlite/README.md

 ### Requirements

 - **.NET 10.0** or later.
-The CiccioSoft.Data.Sqlite, CiccioSoft.Data.Sqlite.Tests, and CiccioSoft.Sqlite.Interop projects target `net10.0` as their minimum supported TFM; no `net9.0`, `netstandard`, or earlier targets are provided.
+The CiccioSoft.Data.Sqlite, CiccioSoft.Data.Sqlite.Tests, and CiccioSoft.Interop.Sqlite projects target `net10.0` as their minimum supported TFM; no `net9.0`, `netstandard`, or earlier targets are provided.
 - SQLite 3.x (embedded with the library)

 ### Installation